Sand cast aluminum housing with CNC machined datum faces bores sealing surfaces and inspection features for OEM metal parts

 STEP 04 Machining Allowance Confirmation

-STEP 05 Inspection Plan Alignment
+STEP 05 Inspection and Release Plan

 Misrun and Cold Shut

-Sand Inclusion
+Sand Inclusion and Surface Contamination

 How Risk Is Controlled from Process Design to Final Release